fetchai/ledger/docs/style-guide.md

 ## Classes

+* Initialise class members in the following order of preference:
+	1. Inline initialisation.
+	2. Constructor initialiser list.
+	3. Constructor body.

-Mark all constructors and assignment operators explicitly; even those which are implicit.
+* Mark all constructors and assignment operators explicitly; even those which are implicit.
 For example:

 ``` c++
 class Transaction